Yosna/Multi-Model-AI-Text-Generator/README.md

 - Unit tests for model behavior and CLI
 - Add temperature scaling for more controllable sampling
+- Add automatic hyperparameter tuning
-- Implement training for Transformer model
+- Implement training for transformer model
+- Implement transformer model from scratch

 ## License